biosustain/dsp_nf-nanoseq-preprocess/README.md

 *`parquetpath` - path tp parquet file of metadata

-*`fastqsplit` - path to */fastq_pass/barcodeN/file_0.fastq.gz (until we are sure paths and relative paths to the parquet file are consistent, this will be used to generate paths to all relevant fastq files)
+* `flowcell` - temporary for testing purposed will be retrieved from parquet in the future

 *`fasta` - path to reference fasta file

 *`gtf` - path to reference fasta file

+* `reference` - to be implemented: string which is the ID of strain, used to define URL to fasta and gtf